 The goal of the Municipal Court is to work diligently to process cases in a timely manner, reduce the number of outstanding cases and warrants, and to train all officers of the Municipal Court to continue positive customer service.
 The Court diligently works to ensure fair and impartial treatment of all citizens while maintaining a working and professional court system.

-Municipal Court is held each Monday evening at 5:00 p.m. in Gordon County’s main courtroom.
+Municipal Court is held each Monday evening at 3:00 p.m. at the Gordon County Judicial Annex building in the Assembly Room.
 The Municipal Court has jurisdiction over traffic violations, City ordinances, and parking violations.

 Pay traffic citations here: